tawandamoyo/talkjs-examples/howtos/how-to-build-custom-support-chat-solution/tutorial.md

 # How to build a custom support chat solution with TalkJS

-TalkJS is a highly customizable chat API that allows developers to build chat experiences quickly.
+The [TalkJS API](https://talkjs.com) allows developers to build chat solutions quickly.
 With TalkJS you can have a chat solution up and running in a matter of hours instead of weeks.
-TalkJS comes with a highly configurable, pre-built UI which can be styled and tweaked to meet various use cases.
+TalkJS comes with a configurable, pre-built UI which can be styled and tweaked to meet various use cases.
 In this tutorial we will build a custom live chat solution with TalkJS.

 ## Introduction

-TalkJS can be used to build a custom chat solution for communicating with your clients.
-In fact, we use such a tool here at TalkJS.
+Developers usually use TalkJs for 1-on-1, group, or [live stream](https://talkjs.com/resources/how-to-build-a-live-comments-section-like-youtube-live/) chat, but today we're going to show you how to make a simple chat for the customer support use case.

-We are going to build a chat that looks like the one you see when you visit the TalkJS website.
+The chat will look like the one you see when you visit the TalkJS website.
 It's shown below.

 ![talkJsChat](./images/talkjschat.png)